 What makes a successful network?

-“Networking is essential to what I do, and the advantages of joining industry bodies and actively participating in industry events and forums can be seen in my businesses results.
-Whether you are new to an industry or not, getting your name out there is important, and you’ll be amazed by the rewards you will reap.” said Christie.
+You should never underestimate the power of joining industry bodies and actively participating in industry events and forums.
+Whether you are new to an industry or not, getting your name out there is important, and you’ll be amazed by the rewards you will reap.

 How to network and build professional relationships

 Not sure where to begin?
-Follow Michelle’s 4 tips to networking and you will be well on your way to expanding your network.
+Follow our top tips to networking and you will be well on your way to expanding your network.

 Do not go to a networking event or join a forum aimlessly.
 Remember your overall goal is to meet professionals that you can help and vice versa.